brevzin/cpp_proposals/concepts/concepts-problems.md

     };
 ```

 How do we produce a type out of this `concept` which can hold any `drawable` that is also itself `drawable`?
 Even with full reflection facilities, this seems like an overwhelmingly difficult problem.
-It's telling that all the reflection-based type erasure work has not been based on `concept`s but has been instead based on simple class definitions with member functions (Louis Dionne presented such an idea at CppCon 2017 [@Dionne], and Sy Brand implemented this recently using metaclasses [@Brand]).
+It's telling that all the reflection-based type erasure work has not been based on `concept`s but has been instead based on simple class definitions with member functions (Louis Dionne presented such an idea at CppCon 2017 [@Dionne], Sy Brand implemented this recently using metaclasses [@Brand] [@Brand.Github], and Andrew Sutton discussed and heavily praised Sy's implementation at CppCon 2019 [@Sutton]).

-Such a generalized facility, to take one or more `concept`s and synthesized a type erased object out of them so that they do not need to hand-written, would be incredibly useful.
+Such a generalized facility, to take one or more `concept`s and synthesized a type erased object out of them so that they do not need to be hand-written, would be incredibly useful.
 We even have a ready-made case study.
 C++11 added `std::function`, a type erased, copyable, owning callable.
 This type has proven very useful.
 But for C++20, we tried to add two more very similar types:

 * A type-erased, move-only, owning callable: `std::any_invocable` [@P0288R4]
 * A type-erased, non-owning callable: `std::function_ref` [@P0792R4]